Although I chose to take golf lessons in my school days, it’s just not something that interests me.

 PLANNING YOUR VISIT: SOME LOGISTICS

-Getting there: The property address is Pilmour Links, St. Andrews, Fife, KY16 9JQ.
+Getting there: This luxury property is situated at Pilmour Links, St. Andrews, Fife, KY16 9JQ.
 You’ll find yourself within 24 km/15 miles of Dundee Airport, and 9.6 km/6 miles of Leuchars station.

 Contact information: Click here for the Macdonald Rusacks website.
 Telephone numbers are 0344 879 9136 for domestic callers, and +44 1334 474321 for international callers.